ayushg245/RUST_CRUD-Operations_Using_SQL/README.md

 The following below are screenshots that demonstrates that the code supports C.R.U.D operations (Create, Read, Update, Delete).
 All of them are SQL queries that were successfully executed.
 As well, I used Copilot to explain the different parts of functions that rusqlite required I used for query execution, as there wasn't a great explanation in the crate's documentation.

+## Using RUST

+Advantages of using Rust over Python:

+1. Performance: Rust is faster and offers fine-grained memory control.
+2. Memory Safety: Rust's ownership system ensures memory safety without a garbage collector.
+3. Concurrency: Rust supports safe concurrency and is ideal for multi-threaded applications.
+4. Predictable Performance: Rust avoids the GIL, providing more predictable performance.
+5. Systems Programming: Rust is well-suited for tasks like operating systems and embedded systems.
+6. Cross-Platform: Rust is cross-platform and works on various operating systems.
+7. Strong Typing and Concurrency Guarantees: Rust's type system and concurrency guarantees reduce runtime errors.

 ## Create & Read

 The code is able to create and read a table from the csv and create a data base for which queries can be run.